khofstadter/CS220-AU-navigating-the-digital-world/_drafts/project-management.md

 ## blogging and social media
 - make once, share link, image and abstract (or subtitle) everywhere else
 - traffic to point back to your website

+## 5-10 years plan
+- check a software that can make you older,and than use this to prepare you personal development plan